Seeed-Studio/wiki-documents/docs/Sensor/Wio_Series/Wio_Tracker_1110_Dev_Board/Introduction.md

 ### Low Power LoRa® Transceiver

-Benefiting from Semtech's LR1110, the Wio-Tracker 1110 Dev Board provides long-distance, low-power LoRa® communication.
+Benefiting from Semtech's LR1110, the Wio Tracker 1110 Dev Board provides long-distance, low-power LoRa® communication.
 To learn about Long Range and its features such as network architecture and applications, you can check out An introduction of LoRa® and LoRaWAN® technology, It explains what Long Range is, how it works, and its pros and cons.

 ### Multiple positioning technologies

-The Wio-Tracker 1110 Dev Board integrates Multi-Purpose Radio Front-End Targeting Geolocation Purposes.
+The Wio Tracker 1110 Dev Board integrates Multi-Purpose Radio Front-End Targeting Geolocation Purposes.
 It's equipped with GNSS dedicated to outdoor positioning, as well as Wi-Fi and Bluetooth scanning for indoor positioning.
 It's able to automatically transition between outdoor and indoor activities, replacing the need to build different trackers for indoor or outdoor use, this provides all-around location coverage while reducing complexity and cost.

 ### Rich peripherals